teleivo/cs143/assignments/PA3J/README.md

   * against all the course examples `./test.sh ../../examples`

 I diffed my lexer in [PA2](../PA2J/) against the reference lexer.
-I wanted to do the same with my parser but the reference implementation hangs forever.
+I wanted to do the same with my parser but the reference implementation parser hangs forever.

 ## TODO